Code-Institute-Submissions/VKirijanova-Food-Quiz_MayResub/README.md

 Website has a simple structure and minimalistic design.
 Buttons and answer options have hover effect for customers to see more clearly what they are choosing.
 With JavaScript, answer options have turn green colour when answer is right and red colour when answer is wrong.
-Once you answer question, website will load next question which will make customer experience more smooth.
+Once you answer question, website will load next question which will make the customer experience smoother.
-On the last page score will be displayed along with try again button.
-There is form below if customer feels like leaving their feedback about game.
+On the last page the score will be displayed along with the try again button.
+There is a form below if the customer feels like leaving their feedback about game.